kensan23/SensorServer/README.md

 # SensorServer
- Simple python api for the dht22
+ Simple python web api for the dht22